DTJF/gir_headers/ReadMe.md

 of single headers can get generated on the fly, with low installation efforts.

-Anyway, all these tools need a lot of manuall fine-tuning for the final FB header, since they get C source code as input, including constructs that are difficult to translate, ie. like inline functions or code generating macros.
+Anyway, all these tools need a lot of manual fine-tuning for the final FB header, since they get C source code as input, including constructs that are difficult to translate, ie. like inline functions or code generating macros.
 The same problem occurs for all language binding